 - Stakeholder Communication: Keeping clients, executives, and cross-functional partners informed at the right cadence, reducing the surprise factor that derails creative projects mid-sprint.

-- Impediment Removal: Identifying and eliminating the process friction that slows creative output — whether that’s approval bottlenecks, unclear briefs, or tool-related delays.
+- Impediment Removal: Identifying and eliminating the process friction that slows creative output — whether that is approval bottlenecks, unclear briefs, or tool-related delays.

 - Metrics and Transparency: Tracking sprint velocity and delivery predictability in ways that give stakeholders confidence without micromanaging the creative process.